Troubleshooting Dodge ABS Light & How to Fix It

 How to fix and reset the Dodge ABS light

-When Diagnosing a Dodge Ram, Charger, Challenger, Grand Caravan, and many more Dodge models, It is important to do a basic troubleshooting that includes checking the brake fluid level, inspecting the brake pads and rotors, correcting the tire pressure, and looking for damage in the wiring and connectors.
-But when the problem still exists, an advanced scanner that can scan ABS is needed to know if any codes are present, just like the YOUCANIC scanner.
+When Diagnosing a Dodge Ram, Charger, Challenger, Grand Caravan, and many more Dodge models, It is essential to do a basic troubleshooting that includes checking the brake fluid level, inspecting the brake pads and rotors, correcting the tire pressure, and looking for damage in the wiring and connectors.
+However, when the problem still exists, an advanced scanner that can scan ABS needs to know if any codes are present, just like the YOUCANIC scanner.
 This device can read and clear trouble codes, providing detailed information about the specific issue with your ABS system.
 With this information, you can take the needed steps to fix the problem.

 - Locate the OBD II port under the dash of your vehicle.
 It is usually located near the driver’s side and is a 16-pin connector.